-I decided to keep things simple today and just share another recipe.
+I decided to keep things simple today and just share my chocolate meringue pie recipe.
 This one is a true family recipe.
 It comes straight from my aunt Ruth’s cookbook which is filled with her handwritten recipes.

 1 1/2 cups sugar